BlenderCN/BlenderPython/Dupliverts.md

      - parent: _1 vertex based mesh Object_ with vertices at the locations where you want the spheres to be duplicated.
   - In images: this tends to make immediate sense.

+upside:
+  - it is fast, very fast.
+  - it is possible to rotate the objects vertex normals and use them as rotation values.

+Downside:
+  - vertex normals are overwritten by default when you enter edit mode of the parent object.
+  - no way to scale individual duplicates.

+### Dupliverts (on faces)

+very similar to dupli